 Tutorial / Laboratory Exercises

 These are computer lab assignments.
 The lab assignments cover topics from modelling physical systems to design and simulation of control systems.

-Weighting 30%
+30%

-Due DateTo be announced on Canvas.
-Nominally fortnightly.
+See Canvas.
+Nominally weekly.

+Online

+Most submissions are via MATLAB Grader and Canvas

+Please refer to Canvas.

+In Class & Online

+In Class

+Students WILL NOT be given the opportunity to reattempt this assessment.